சங்க இலக்கியம் – Sangam Literature

 Ancient commentators referred to Sangam literature as சான்றோர் செய்யுள்.
 Sangam poetry laid down the foundation for the entire Tamil poetic tradition that has flourished for over two thousand years.
 It is the root of the massive Tamil literary tree from which branches have spread in many different directions.
 The predominantly secular Sangam poems influenced the later religious works of Jain, Buddhist, Saivite and Vaishnavite poets.
 The universality of emotions, which are revealed through the natural elements of the five landscapes, has made the poetry timeless, and for all cultures.

-Sangam Age: The beginnings of Sangam literature date back to many centuries before Christ.
+Sangam Age and other Dravidian literature: The beginnings of Sangam literature date back to many centuries before Christ.
 There are many proofs that the bulk of the literature was written from 150 B.C. to 300 A.D.
-There is not a single reference to the Pallavas who established their rule in Kānchi around 300 A.D.; they must have been written before the Pallava arrival.
+There is not a single reference to the Pallavas who established their rule in Kānchi around 350 A.D. in the Sangam poems; they must have been written before the Pallava arrival.
 Also, we have detailed description of foreign trade, especially with Greece, found in these poems, with descriptions of their ships, their gold coins, wines etc. The trade did not continue past the 3rd century A.D.
 We have the accounts and observations of Greek and Roman writers like the author of Periplus (A.D.
 70), Pliny (A.D.
 78), and Ptolemy (A.D.
 140), which have elaborate descriptions of many cities and ports in the Tamil country.
 The Sri Lankan king Gajabāhu I and Chēran Chenguttuvan of Pathitruppathu were contemporaries.
 King Gajabāhu reigned from 173 to 195 A.D.
 This Gajabāhu synchronism is accepted by most scholars today.
 Iravatham Mahadevan has shown that the inscriptions at Pukalūr, which can be dated to 200 A.D. mentions the names of Chera kings who appear in Pathitruppathu.

 The Jambai cave inscription etched in Tamil-Brahmi and dated the 1st century A.D. was discovered in 1981 by the Archaelogical Department.
 It states that the hermitage was given by Athiyamān Nedumān Anji.
 It records the grant of the cave on the north bank of the South Pennar River near Thirukoyilur in Vilupparam district by Athiyamān Nedumān Anji, who was one of the seven great vallal kings of ancient Tamil Nadu.